RIR (Reps in Reserve) — how to measure intensity

 | RIR 4+ | RPE 5-6 | Moderate.
 Speed is high, technique is stable. | Warm-up, technique, deload. |

-I had a client, a former powerlifter, who was used to training every set to failure (RIR 0).
-He had been stagnant for months.
+I had a client, a former powerlifter, who was used to every set being to failure (RIR 0).
+He had been stuck for months.
 We introduced an RIR-based program where his main work was in the RIR 2-3 range.
 For the first two weeks, he felt like he "wasn't training hard enough."
 However, in the third week, his fatigue was lower, and his strength began to increase.
-In one month, he managed to accumulate much more quality volume (sets x reps x weight) than before and broke his personal best on the bench press.
+In one month, he managed to accumulate much more quality volume (sets x reps x weight) than before, and broke his personal record on the bench press.
 RIR allowed him to stop "banging his head against the wall" and start training smarter.

 The application of RIR depends entirely on your goal.
-For muscle hypertrophy: The main part of your training should be in the RIR 1-3 range.
+For muscle hypertrophy: The main part of your workouts should be in the RIR 1-3 range.
 This is the "sweet spot" that provides a strong mechanical stimulus for growth without overloading the central nervous system (CNS).
-Working at RIR 2-3 allows you to accumulate a high total volume of work – a key factor for hypertrophy.
-Sets to failure (RIR 0) can be used sparingly, for example, on the last set of an isolation exercise.
+Working at RIR 2-3 allows you to accumulate a large total work volume – an important factor for hypertrophy.
+Sets to failure (RIR 0) can be used sparingly, for example, in the last set of an isolation exercise.
 For maximal strength: Here, the focus is on heavy weights and low repetitions.
-Training primarily occurs in the RIR 0-2 range.
-Sets with RIR 1 (e.g., 3 repetitions with a weight you could do 4 with) are extremely effective for building strength without the risks associated with constant failure.
+Workouts are primarily performed in the RIR 0-2 range.
+Sets with RIR 1 (e.g., 3 repetitions with a weight you could do 4 for) are effective for building strength without the risks associated with constant failure.
 RIR 0 is reserved for the final stages of preparation or for testing a new personal record (1RM).
-For technique and endurance: When working on the technique of a complex movement (like gymnastic elements or Olympic lifting) or for muscular endurance, it's best to stay in the RIR 3-5+ range.
-The goal is to accumulate many repetitions with perfect form.
-Technical failure here is counterproductive as it reinforces incorrect movement patterns.Common Mistakes and Misconceptions
+For technique and endurance: When working on the technique of a complex movement (like gymnastic elements or Olympic lifting) or for muscular endurance, it is best to stay in the RIR 3-5+ range.
+The goal is to accumulate many repetitions with excellent form.
+Technical failure here is counterproductive because it teaches incorrect movement patterns.What are the common mistakes and misconceptions when using RIR?

 Despite its effectiveness, RIR is often applied incorrectly.
 Understanding these mistakes is key to getting the most out of the method.
 The first and biggest misconception is that you always have to train to failure (RIR 0) to achieve growth.
 Scientific data and practice show that sets stopped 1-3 repetitions from failure are just as effective for hypertrophy but generate significantly less fatigue.
 This allows for higher training frequency and volume in the long run.
-Another mistake is the inability to honestly self-assess.
-Many trainees, driven by ego, systematically underestimate their RIR.
-They finish a set to absolute failure and log it as "RIR 2."
-This renders the entire system meaningless and leads to overtraining.⚠️ Common Mistakes
+Another mistake is the inability for honest self-assessment.
+Many trainees, driven by their ego, systematically underestimate their RIR.
+They finish a set to absolute failure and record it as "RIR 2".
+This renders the entire system meaningless and leads to overtraining.RIR, despite its effectiveness, is often applied incorrectly, with one of the biggest misconceptions being that you always have to train to failure (RIR 0) to achieve growth.
+Scientific data shows that sets stopped 1-3 repetitions from failure are just as effective for hypertrophy but generate significantly less fatigue.

-- Fear of intensity: The opposite problem – always staying in the comfort zone (RIR 4+), which does not provide sufficient stimulus for adaptation and progress.
+- Fear of intensity: The opposite problem – always staying in your comfort zone (RIR 4+), which does not provide enough stimulus for adaptation and progress.

 - Applying RIR to the wrong exercises: RIR is most useful for large, compound movements (squats, deadlifts, presses).
-For small isolation exercises like bicep curls, it's easier and safer to work closer to failure.
+For small isolation exercises like bicep curls, it is easier and safer to work closer to failure.

 How can I become more accurate in determining my RIR?

 With practice and honesty.
-Occasionally, on a safe exercise (e.g., on a machine), do a set to true technical failure.
+Occasionally, on a safe exercise (e.g., on a machine), do one set to true technical failure.
 This will give you a clear idea of what RIR 0 feels like.
-Filming your sets also helps you objectively see when the bar speed slows down and technique starts to deteriorate.
+Filming your sets also helps you objectively see when the bar speed decreases and technique starts to deteriorate.

 Should RIR be the same for all sets of an exercise?

-No. Due to accumulating fatigue, it's normal for RIR to decrease if the weight and reps remain constant.
+No. Due to accumulated fatigue, it is normal for RIR to decrease if the weight and repetitions remain constant.
 A good strategy is to start with RIR 3 on the first set and finish with RIR 1 on the last, or reduce the weight to maintain a consistent RIR.

 See more in the fitness guides of Sport Zona Academy.